bongiozzo/musica_mustdie/output/band_thelust.md

 # The Lust

+gothic-metal from St. Petersburg

-Дискография
+## Дискография

-"Dead-End Love EP" 2003, Gothic
+### "Dead-End Love EP" 2003, Gothic

-"Tangled" 2004, Gothic
+### "Tangled" 2004, Gothic

-"My Dear Emptiness" 2005, Gothic
+### "My Dear Emptiness" 2005, Gothic

+1. The Seal (Intro)
+2. Revenge
+3. Whatever
+4. Days In Black
+5. My Dear Emptiness
+6. Half-Remembered
+7. Open
+8. Revelation
+9. For A While
+10. A Tribute To The Future (Outro)

-"Membrane" 2006, Gothic
+### "Membrane" 2006, Gothic

+1. Power Of The Lust (Intro)
+2. Forgive
+3. Unreal You
+4. Who Will Be The Next
+5. Ashore
+6. Hit In The Face
+7. Corporal
+8. Getting Cold
+9. Enjoy The Pain
+10. Where Death Still Dances
+11. Driven By Signs
+12. Darkness In Bright (Bonus Track)

-"One Life Ago" 2010, Gothic
+### "One Life Ago" 2010, Gothic

+1. One Life Ago
+2. Homely
+3. It's A Freedom
+4. Stronger
+5. Smooth Operator
+6. Give In To Me
+7. Days In Black (radio cut)
+8. Dead End Love (vers.2003)
+9. Don't Promise (vers.2003)
+10. Days In Black (Max DeLmar mix)
+11. Don't Promise (vers.2003, radio cut)
+12. One Life Ago (DIY Mix)

-"Decomposition Deluxe" 2011, Gothic
+### "Decomposition Deluxe" 2011, Gothic

+1. Visit Of Mr.Nobody (intro)
+2. It's
+3. Nebula
+4. Place I've Almost Been
+5. Ever
+6. Take A Ride
+7. Wrong Directions
+8. Step From Day To Day
+9. Forever
+10. Between Two Worlds (instr.)

 ## Отношения с другими группами